pikatoste/test.sh/README.md

   run_test_script <test script>
   ```

-  Executes \<test script\>, which is a standalone test.sh-enabled test script.
-Using this function is
+  Executes \<test script\>, which is a relative or absolute path to a standalone test.sh-enabled test script.
+  Relative paths are interpreted from `$TEST_SCRIPT_DIR`.

-  preferred over plain execution of the test script because it resets internal variables that govern the
+  Using this function is preferred over plain execution of the test script because it resets internal
-  execution of test.sh and might affect the executed script.
-The current configuration of the calling script
+  variables that govern the execution of test.sh and might affect the executed script.
+The current
-  is passed to the executed script.
+  configuration of the calling script is passed to the executed script, with the following exceptions:

+  * The current color settings (not the COLOR configuration variable) are reset.
+  * LOG_DIR_NAME, LOG_DIR, LOG_NAME and LOG_FILE: these variables are reset to the value they had at the start
+  of the calling script.
+Directing the called script log output to the calling script log file is not supported.
+  These variables can only be set in the called script or in its configuration file.

   The main output of the executed script is directed to the log file of
   the calling script unless redirected elsewhere.
 For example, to redirect the main output of the executed
   script to the main output of the calling script, execute: